victorgzv/blog/_posts/2018-10-29-Applying Haar cascade.md

 `````

 These are the results obtained by using haar cascades.
 18 faces out of 21 where found.
-In the folliwing weeks we will focus on improving this algorithm.
+In the following weeks we will focus on improving this algorithm.

 ![_config.yml]({{ site.baseurl }}/images/project_output.png)